willroberts/willroberts.github.io/Portfolio.md

 The player has melee and ranged attacks, a dash skill, a homing missile ultimate skill, and the ability to use emotes.
 The level contains several enemies which lead to a final boss encounter.

-This necessitated working with many Unreal Engine systems, including dynamic collision with channels, hit detection with component overlap, damage tracking with variables, animation montages, animation notifies for particle effects and sounds, emitters, the projectile system, AI navigation meshes, AI target detection with pawn sensing, and more.
+This necessitated working with many Unreal Engine systems, including dynamic collision with channels, hit detection with component overlap, animation montages, animation notifies for particle effects and sounds, emitters, the projectile system, AI navigation meshes, AI target detection with pawn sensing, and more.

-The game's logic is implemented in Blueprint, with performance-sensitive pieces such as Event Tick operations implemented in C++.
+The game's logic is implemented in event-driven Blueprints, with performance-sensitive pieces such as Event Tick operations implemented in C++.
 I first developed the game with Unreal Engine 4, then reimplemented the game in Unreal Engine 5, making use of new features such as IK Rig Retargeting.

-It uses art assets from _Paragon_, Epic's canceled third-person MOBA game.
+Art assets are from _Paragon_, Epic's canceled third-person MOBA game.

 Github URL: https://github.com/willroberts/ue4-hack-and-slash